chef/chef-web-docs/chef_master/source/azure_portal.rst

    Verify the SSL certificate on the Chef server.
 When ``true``, the chef-client always verifies the SSL certificate.
 When ``false``, the chef-client uses the value of ``ssl_verify_mode`` to determine if the SSL certificate requires verification.

 **Protected Settings**

-[
-The following options can be provided to the extension through the ``protectedSettings`` hash.
+The following options can be provided to the extension through the ``protectedSettings`` hash:

 ``validation_key``
    The contents of your organization validator key, the format is dependent on ``validation_key_format``.